 A lot of retailers now offer the facility to have your purchases delivered to a local store or collection point as they can deliver in bulk and save on postage costs.
 Sometimes this can be a bit of a hassle but other times it can be a good call as it means you don’t have to hang about until your purchase has been delivered.

-The cheapest way to but is to identify the cheapest site from a price comparison site and to see if you can gain cashback if you but through cashback reward sites such as Quidco or Topcashback.
+The cheapest way to buy is to identify the cheapest site from a price comparison site and to see if you can gain cashback if you buy through cashback reward sites such as Quidco or Topcashback.
 This way not only do you buy your shopping at a low price but you earn cashback as well.

 Loyalty cards and schemes

-If you are shopping online then remember to use your Nectar card, Boots Advantage card, Tesco Clubcard and other loyalty reward cards by entering the details at the checkout to ensure you are awarded the points which you can redeem later for free stuff or vouchers to give you an even better deal.
+If you are shopping online then remember to use your Nectar card, Boots Advantage card, Tesco Clubcard, IKEA Family, and other loyalty reward cards by entering the details at the checkout to ensure you are awarded the points which you can redeem later for free stuff or vouchers to give you an even better deal.